A Combination Approach to Addiction Treatment

 Drugs and alcohol can have lasting, damaging effects and an increasing number of individuals are suffering the serious consequences of addiction.
 Addiction not only leads to a diminished quality of life.
 Professional treatment is essential to prevent relapse, which could ultimately lead to a premature death.
 Dr. Daniel Bober has been successfully helping patients overcome substance use disorders through effective addiction treatment for over 15 years.
+He can also help individuals struggling with unhealthy relationships with food, gaming, and more.
 Whether they require medical treatment at his Hollywood, FL, practice, therapy, or a combination of methods, Dr. Bober always guides his patients with their best interests in mind.

 Defining Substance Use Disorder